Minnesota State Mankato ousts Gophers from Frozen Four, will play Denver for its first title

 From there, the Mavericks kept up their forechecking pressure and rode the goaltending of McKay, one of three Hobey Baker Hat Trick finalists for the award that will be announced Friday.

-Silye scored with 6:43 left to stretch the lead to 4-1, as the Mavericks fans celebrated with the "Ole-Ole-Ole'' chant.
+Silye scored with 6:43 left to stretch the lead to 4-1, as the Mavericks fans celebrated with "Ole-Ole-Ole'' chants.

 Needing three goals, the Gophers pulled Close for an extra attacker with 3:51 left.
 Brendan Furry added an empty-net goal with 1:09 to play.